Last Updated on

 Balloons operate year round but October to March many cancellations are prone to occur due to the weather.
 Rain, snow, storms or rough winds can all cause flight cancellations.
 To be safe, I booked my flight immediately after arrival in the case of bad weather and cancellation.
 If the operator cancels, they will either refund you or let you fly the next day.

 Have you ever taken a hot air balloon ride?
-Where or where would you like to?

 Note: The flight was complimentary of Cappadocia Voyager Balloons, but all opinions are definitely my own.
 Continuing to keep it real.